Pospelove/pospelove/README.md

   <br/>
   <h4>♥️ &nbsp; Open-Source</h4>
   I love creating products, writing code, and helping people.<br/>
-  Contributed to many OOS projects including
+  See some of my contributions to OOS projects:
   <a href="https://github.com/ethereum/solidity/commits?author=pospelove">Solidity</a>,
   <a href="https://github.com/kitware/cmake/commits?author=pospelove">CMake</a>,
   <a href="https://github.com/microsoft/vcpkg/commits?author=pospelove">vcpkg</a>, and